 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
-The Group will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
-The Group is currently assessing the impact of these amendments on the consolidated financial statements.
+The Parent Company will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+The Parent Company is currently assessing the impact of these amendments to the Parent company financial statements.

-• Amendments to PAS 41, Agriculture, Taxation in fair value measurements
+Amendments to PAS 41, Agriculture, Taxation in fair value measurements